shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-latest.md

 ## Task 4 - Explore anomalies detected in data

 After the data feed is added, Metrics Advisor will attempt to ingest metric data from the specified start date.
-It will take some time for data to be fully ingested, and you can view the ingestion status by clicking Ingestion progress at the top of the data feed page.
-If data is ingested, Metrics Advisor will apply detection and continue to monitor the source for new data.
+It will take some time for data to be fully ingested, and you can view the ingestion status by clicking Ingestion Progress at the top of the data feed page.
+If data is ingested, the Metrics Advisor will apply detection and continue to monitor the source for new data.

-When detection is applied, you can select one of the metrics listed in the data feed to find the Metric detail to:
+When detection is applied, you can select one of the metrics listed in the data feed to find the Metric detail:

 - View visualizations of all time series slices under this metric
 - Update detecting configuration to meet expected results
-- Set up notification for detected anomalies
+- Set up notifications for detected anomalies

 1. Select the **Visit data-feed: covid-ages** button to navigate to the data feed overview page.